With signing of Tim Horn, Huskies hope they’ve found an answer to recent kicking woes

 The kicking game has been a problem on multiple fronts for the Huskies the past two seasons.

-Peyton Henry, a redshirt freshman walk-on, has been adequate in his first season as the primary place-kicker.
-He has converted 71.4-percent of his field-goal attempts (15-of-21), the sixth-best conversion rate in the Pac-12, with one notable miss, from 37 yards, in the closing seconds of regulation at Oregon.
+Peyton Henry, a redshirt freshman walk-on, has been adequate in his first season as the primary kicker.
+He has converted 71.4-percent of his field-goal attempts (15 of 21), the sixth-best conversion rate in the Pac-12, with one notable miss, from 37 yards, in the closing seconds of regulation at Oregon.

-He has struggled on kickoffs, in particular, as the Huskies rank dead last in the Pac-12 in kickoff average, at 59.9 yards, and touchbacks, with just 21 touchbacks on 70 kickoffs.
+He has struggled on kickoffs as the Huskies rank dead last in the Pac-12 in kickoff average, at 59.9 yards, and touchbacks (21 on 70 kickoffs).

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.